L3on02/ml_models_from_scratch/README.md

 ```python
 from models.decision_tree import DecisionTreeClassifier
 ```
-All models have the same simple interface that consits of the two methods `fit` and `predict`.
-The `fit` method takes the training data and the target values, while the `predict` method receives the test data and returns the predicted values.
-The models can be tuned using the hyperparameters that are passed as arguments to the constructor.
+All models have the same simple interface that consits of the two methods `fit()` and `predict()`.
+While `fit()` takes the training data and the target values, `predict()` receives the test data and returns the predicted values.
+All models can be tuned using the hyperparameters that are passed as arguments to the constructor.
 Depending on the model, the hyperparameters may vary, explainations are available as a docstring in each constructor.

 ## Structure of the project